owaisalics/yii2-application-setup/README.md

 Do the same in frontend application.

 ## Virtual Hosts
-Copy the the following in your httpd-vhosts file, most likely on 'xampp\apache\conf\extra\httpd-vhosts' (Make sure to change the DocumentRoot to set it as your own web root directory)
+Copy the following in your httpd-vhosts file, most likely on 'xampp\apache\conf\extra\httpd-vhosts' (Make sure to change the DocumentRoot to set it as your own web root directory)

 ````